protonemedia/laravel-splade-core/README.md

 Note that you can use `notify.loading` to check if the method is currently running.

 > [!WARNING]
 > While the original Middleware is applied to the request, you should still validate the incoming data.
+Also, be aware that any public method can be called from the frontend.

 #### Blade Variables